husayt/josediazgonzalez.com/_posts/2009-08-14-adding-a-helper-behavior-component-on-the-fly.markdown

 ---
-  title: Adding a Helper/Behavior/Component on the fly
+  title:       "Adding a Helper/Behavior/Component on the fly"
+  date:        2009-08-14 00:00
+  description: A short tutorial on adding behaviors/components/helpers to your application in a dynamic fashion
   category:    CakePHP
   tags:
     - cakephp
     - behaviors